Digits88/mirror-android-repo/install-gerrit.md

 Limitations
 -----------

 + Git has to be used to push to the server.
-I can't get uploading with Gerrit to work.
+Uploading with `repo` doesn't work.

 Trackbacks
 ----------